modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 b.eng talk with intent: do not say anything unless the result of talking is clear in your head.
 This eliminate the blah blah. eng. best: predict / expect: rule to test knowledge: should be able to predict. if can't predict, update model.
 If model is too complicated, then the system needs to be simplified

+engineering: signs that your application sucks: you cannot run your component easily (long start time, needs to run under context, env. variables).
+You cannot run sub. part of the system easily inside a test program or re-use for a different purpose.

 # Logging

 - Logs from ALL machines accessible / queryable in one place.